liebke/avout/README.md

 ## License

+Avout is distributed under the Eclipse Public License, the same as Clojure.

+## Copyright

 Avout is Copyright © 2011 David Liebke and Relevance, Inc

-Distributed under the Eclipse Public License, the same as Clojure.